Applies to these roles: Admin

 Transferring Account Ownership

-Account ownership can only be transferred to another team member.
-To start the transfer process, select Manage > Billing and click Change Billing Contact.
-Then enter the email of the new account owner and click Transfer Ownership.
+The owner can't be deleted, but account ownership can be transferred to another team member.
+To start the transfer process, select Manage > Billing and click Transfer Ownership to be connected to the right member of our team.
+Self-service options are coming soon.

 Note: Until the new owner changes the billing details for your account, we’ll continue to use your current method of payment.

-Designating a New Admin When None Are Available
+Designating a New Admin When None Are Reachable

 We can't change your account roles or permissions.
 Only admins can add more admins to your team.